Lampions/lampions/README.md

 The goal is to insulate a user's primary email address(es) from services they have signed up for by creating dedicated aliases and associated routes used to forward emails to personal inboxes.
-The advantage is that instead of having to manually opt-out of marketing emails, Lampions lets users deactivate a route and silently drop such emails.
+This setup lets users (temporarily) deactivate route forwarding at will to silently drop undesired communication from websites such as marketing emails without bouncing.
-Moreover, if an alias suddenly starts receiving spam, it is easy to pinpoint the service which leaked the address in the first place.
+Additionally, if an alias suddenly starts receiving spam, it is easy to pinpoint the service which leaked the address in the first place.

-The core functionality of Lampions is built on top of AWS Simple Email Service (SES), S3 and AWS Lambda.
+Lampions is built on top of AWS Simple Email Service (SES), S3 and AWS Lambda.
 The service is complemented by a [browser extension] to quickly define new email aliases, change forward addresses or enable/disable individual email routes.
-This repository describes the underlying architecture, and provides a command-line utility to define and configure the necessary AWS infrastructure.
+This repository describes the underlying architecture, provides a command-line utility to define and configure the necessary AWS infrastructure, and hosts the source code of the Lambda function that gets deployed to AWS.

 ## Architecture Overview

 The general architecture of Lampions is based on the [AWS email forwarding guide].
 The event sequence when an incoming email arrives on a domain is as follows:

 1. All arriving emails on a domain are first accepted by SES and simply written to an S3 bucket.
 1. A Lambda function is triggered to process the email.